 Ready to start brewing?

-She loves kombucha, and she really wants you to love it too!
-So, she’s helped us put together this recipe for do-it-yourself at home brewing.
+We’ve put together this recipe for do-it-yourself at home brewing.
 Let’s get started!

 You will need: